jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/goals/2009-06-4-planning-plus-black-box-spec-part-a-initial-strategy.md

 A rough time planning of this 8 month period can be found in the project documentation of the super-project *Encircle Language Spec*.

-This sub-project will have a small time-planning document.
+This sub-project might have a small time-planning document.

 It is estimated, that this project may take only __1 week__ or __10 days__ tops.

 ### Particular Difficulty

 A difficult part of this project is working your way through a lot of existing ideas: the idea box is 60 pages, and the ideas in the unfinished Black Box documentation are 29 pages of loose ideas yet to be turned into good documentation.
 Most of that is out of the original Symbol documentation (the unfinished design of a diagram notation for program code from the year 2004).
-But it will probably serve only as a cross-out list.
+But it might probably serve only as a cross-out list.
 So they do not have to be carefully considered in advance.